 Alda and her husband, Hilary, are happy CAIS parents.
 They have a son and daughter who are Class of 2025 and a daughter who is Class of 2028.

-Alda serves on the Executive Committee, Advancement Committee, Facilities Committee, and the 19th Avenue Campus Sub-Committee.
+John serves on the Executive Committee, Audit and Risk Management Committee, and the Finance Committee.

 Daniel Chang